afewell-hh/docs/docs/explanation/architecture.md

 ## Core Concepts

 - **VPC (Virtual Private Cloud):**
   Logical network segments, providing isolated Layer 2/3 domains for workloads.
-Each VPC can have its own subnet, VLAN, and DHCP configuration.
+Each VPC can have its own subnets, VLAN, and DHCP configuration.
 - **Switch:**
   A physical or virtual network device managed by the Fabric control plane.
 Switches connect servers, other switches, and external networks.
 - **Connection:**